-Of course custom precision machining is possible at batch quantities.
+Of course custom precision machining and precision polishing is possible at batch quantities.
 Please send your request in case the glass wafers above don't meet your process requirements or require special polishing finishes.

 All given details and specifications are mean reference values and are not guaranteed.
 In addition, please consider our "Notes on technical specifications"